-Jul 2020: Identification of best practice across represented countries.
+Jul 2021 – Second call for best practice examples across represented countries.
 We will explore the use of a survey for this purpose.

-Jan 2021: Collection of best practice information from represented countries, to inform evidence based guidance focussed on improving palliative and end of life care for LGBT+ people
+Nov 2021 – Collection of best practice information from represented countries, to inform evidence based guidance focussed on improving palliative and end of life care for LGBT+ people.

-Nov 2021: Distribution of the evidence based guidance to countries in Task Force, for translation
+Jan 2023 – Distribution of the evidence based guidance to countries in Task Force, for translation.